nextcloud/all-in-one/readme.md

 ```
 (The value `/host_mnt/c/your/backup/path` in this example would be equivalent to `C:\your\backup\path` on the Windows host.
 So you need to translate the path that you want to use into the correct format.) ⚠️️ **Attention**: Make sure that the path exists on the host before you create the volume!
 Otherwise everything will bug out!

+### How to run it with Portainer?
+The easiest way to run it with Portainer on Linux is to use Portainer's stacks feature and use [this docker-compose file](./docker-compose.yml) in order to start AIO correctly.

 ### How to run it behind a Cloudflare Argo Tunnel?
 Although it does not seems like it is the case but from AIO perspective a Cloudflare Argo Tunnel works like a reverse proxy.
 So please follow the [reverse proxy documentation](./reverse-proxy.md) where is documented how to make it run behind a Cloudflare Argo Tunnel.